Wichita Heights High School

 Wichita Heights High School, known locally as Heights, is a public secondary school in Wichita, Kansas, United States.
 It is operated by Wichita USD 259 school district and serves students in grades 9 to 12.
-The school principal is Eric Filippi.
 The school colors are red and black.

 Wichita Heights is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
 Athletic teams compete in the 6A division and are known as the "Falcons".
 Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.

 History

 Wichita Heights High School was originally approved, planned and built as Wichita Heights Rural School District Number 192, to serve the districts of Bridgeport, Kechi, Kechi Center, Riverside, and Riverview.
 No secondary school existed at the time for these districts; prior to its construction students were placed into other Wichita area schools.
 Construction of the school started in 1959, and was finished two years later in 1961 in time for the school year.

 In July 1963, the school became part of the Wichita Public School District (Wichita USD 259).
 In 1983, Wichita Heights was designated an urban overflow school due to the increasing populations of other inner city schools.